binbash23/p/README.md

 Use the [wiki](https://github.com/binbash23/p/wiki) for more help.
 The wiki contains some best practices and HOWTO's for using the password tool.
 The [help command documentation](https://github.com/binbash23/p/wiki/Full-help-documentation) is very useful.

 ### Binaries/executeable program:
 You can use the [python code](https://github.com/binbash23/p/tree/master/source) or the binaries.
+For some more infos howto install, you can have a look here: [Install p on linux](https://github.com/binbash23/p/wiki/Install-p-on-a-linux-system-(best-practice)) and here: [Install p on windows](https://github.com/binbash23/p/wiki/Install-p-on-windows)

 For Linux (x86), use the 'p' executeable: